 It is with great pleasure that I announce the 10th year of the Northern Beaches Music Festival (NBMF)!

-This year we are returning to the Tramshed Community Arts Centre and Berry Reserve with four stages on the beautiful Narrabeen Lakes.
-We also plan to include the Baptist Church on Wakehurst Parkway and several restaurants in Narrabeen as well as two stages at the Narrabeen RSL as a satellite venue.
+This year we are returning to the Tramshed Community Arts Centre and Berry Reserve with five stages on the beautiful Narrabeen Lakes.

 Our festival is a not-for-profit event produced by the Northern Beaches Music Alliance composed of: